sysdream/Protod/README.txt

 THANKS
 ------

-Greatt thanks to UNclePecos for his time, and all the Sysdream's staff for their support.
+Great thanks to UNclePecos for his time, and all the Sysdream's staff for their support.